 Not everything should be a competition, and while you can make your ideas known to them, that does not mean they will always be followed or considered.
 Recognize as well that sometimes, you are also wrong.
 In times like this, do not beat yourself up over it.
 Learn from it and move on.

 Because of the gender gap that’s still not coming to an end, various groups and organizations have actually started many different projects, conferences, and programs to support women, and some of those are specifically targeting women professionals and entrepreneurs.
 Do not be afraid or too proud to join some.
 Explore your options and choose which you think will be of greater help to you and your business.

 Work on gaining more confidence.

 One of the reasons why female-led businesses tend to fail more than the men’s is the lack of the necessary confidence and the fear of failure.
 What can you do?
 The suggestion is to stop overthinking and act more instead.
 While mistakes will be made, this will get you used to the idea that failing is actually okay.
 It is not something you should be afraid of.
 Be comfortable with failing at times.

 Word of Caution: Do not fall into the trap of overconfidence.
-This do not also hinder progress; overconfidence can be a major turn off to potential clients/customers and other networks as well.Recommend0 recommendationsPublished in
+This does not also hinder progress; overconfidence can be a major turnoff to potential clients/customers and other networks as well.Recommend0 recommendationsPublished in